encryptidhh/cybersec-master-list/01_GRC_Training_Threat_Intelligence/README.md

 # 🔗 Project Links
 The following table redirects to each project's name and a short description.
 I've also grouped the projects under relevant modules and sorted them out by how (relatively) difficult they are.
+Any projects that lack a hyperlink have not been started yet.

 ### 🟢 Easy
 | **Project**                     | **Description**                                                                                                        |